doc331/Elastic/nginx reverse proxy/README.md

 :small_orange_diamond: - auth. methods basic, bearer token and api key has to brute force prevention

-:small_orange_diamond: - brute force prevention is only availiable with SAML and SSO integration
+:small_orange_diamond: - brute force prevention is only availiable with external Identity Provide integrations.

 :small_orange_diamond: - secure a On-Premise Elastic Stack for Elastic-Agents connecting from anywhere

+:small_orange_diamond: - There is no mTLS for Elastic-Agent

 Service available: